 Innovations in Incidence Geometry publishes carefully selected and peer-reviewed original research papers of the highest quality about all aspects of incidence geometry.
 These include

-- finite geometry,
+- finite and combinatorial geometry,

 - projective and affine planes,

 - Tits-buildings and diagram geometries,

 The Tunisian Journal of Mathematics (TJM) is an international publication organized by the Tunisian Mathematical Society and published in electronic and print formats by MSP in Berkeley.
 It publishes research articles in all areas of mathematics.
 These will be selected by a distinguished, international board of editors based on outstanding quality and interest, and according to the highest international standards.

 The purpose of TJM is the advancement of mathematics.
 Editors evaluate submitted papers strictly on the basis of scientific merit.
 All articles submitted to this journal are peer-reviewed.
 The TJM uses a single-blind peer-review process, which means that the reviewers know who the authors of the manuscript are, but the authors do not know who the peer reviewers are.